Beyond Words: An Experimental Study of Signaling in Crowdfunding: Related Literature and Development of Research Questions

-These factors include people's interest in the project topic (hereafter project category)~\cite{kusumarani2019people,gerber_crowdfunding_2013,kraut2011encouraging}, their altruistic tendencies~\cite{steigenberger2017supporters,giudici2018reward,rodriguez2019altruism}, and susceptibility to social influence~\cite{giudici2018reward}.
-For example, in online political crowdfunding, prior research shows that people's political interests positively increase their intention to participate~\cite{kusumarani2019people}.
-In general, there is also evidence that people tend to gravitate towards supporting causes in which they are interested in personally~\cite{gerber_crowdfunding_2013,kraut2011encouraging}.
-Existing research also provides empirical evidence that the altruism of contributors increases individuals’ intention to participate and the likelihood of a project's success~\cite{steigenberger2017supporters,giudici2018reward,rodriguez2019altruism}.
-Additionally, social relations among contributors and their compliance to social norms has also been shown to influence crowd behavior in online fundraising~\cite{giudici2018reward,koning2013experimental,horvat2015network}.
+The literature on crowdfunding identifies several social factors that affect participation in and contributions on crowdfunding platforms.
+These factors include people's interest in the project topic (hereafter project category), as individuals prefer to support causes they are interested in personally~\cite{gerber_crowdfunding_2013,kraut2011encouraging}.
+For example, in online political crowdfunding, people's interest in politics affects participation~\cite{kusumarani2019people}.
+Additionally, the altruism of contributors increases their intention to participate, impacting the likelihood of a project's success~\cite{steigenberger2017supporters,giudici2018reward,rodriguez2019altruism}.
+Finally, contributors' susceptibility to social influence and compliance to social norms also influences their behavior in online fundraising~\cite{horvat2015network,hui2014understanding,liu2021social,kuppuswamy2018crowdfunding}.

-While these studies provide ample evidence on how the above factors affect individuals' behavior in crowdfunding, less is known about how they may interact with crowd signals in determining the likelihood of contributing to a project.
-Therefore, our work also examines whether the effect of the crowd signals depends on such factors.
+While these studies provide ample evidence on how individuals' interest in the project topic, their altruism, and susceptibility to social influence affect their behavior in crowdfunding, less is known about how these factors may interact with crowd signals in determining \emph{when} people are more likely to contribute to a project.
+Therefore, our work also examines whether the effect of crowd signals depends on people's interest in a project, their altruism and susceptibility to social influence.